josidbobo/Xylophone_app/README.md

 ## Getting Started

-The app produces sounds just like a xylophone and can be used with or without a physical xylophone.
+This app produces sounds just like a xylophone and can be used with or without a physical xylophone.